 Bold by Peter Diamandis goes into the power of crowdfunding and community building and community power.

-While the symposium parts in which Peter Diamandis reviews the current state of technology and the next disruptors will not age well, he narrates it with an incredibly optimistic and upbeat style which really makes you think “this world is ours for the taking”.
+The symposium parts in which Peter Diamandis reviews the current state of technology and the next disruptors will not age well.

 In a way, the biggest gift of Bold is Peter Diamandis’ mindset, which is: